Bake Play Smile

 • Remove from the oven and allow to cool for 10 minutes on the trays before transferring to a wire rack to cool completely.

 • To make the chocolate icing, place all of the icing ingredients into the Thermomix bowl (using 2 tablespoons hot water).
-Mix on Speed 5, 15 seconds.
+Mix for 15 seconds on Speed 5.

 • Scrape down the sides of the bowl and repeat for a further 10 seconds or until smooth.

-• Add an extra tablespoon of hot water if the icing is too thick to spread.
+• Add a little extra hot water if the icing is too thick to spread.

 • Place a small spoonful of chocolate icing onto the top of each biscuit and top with a walnut.